 I was born in 1992 in Durban, South Africa.
 I never intended to be an artist.
 I drew a lot as a kid, but my teen years were spent mostly outside with dogs and horses.
 I didn’t have the time or desire to be inside drawing.
 However, while being snowed in, I picked up an old sketchbook in an effort to relieve some boredom.
 Drawing didn’t come easily, but I quickly became addicted to creating and seeing my skills progress.
 Since then, more days have gone by that I have drawn than days that I haven’t.

-My focus on digital art began at the end of 2017.
-At this point in my life, I was (and still am) traveling a lot and living outside of the US for most of each year.
+My focus on digital art began at the end of 2016.
+At this point in my life, I was traveling a lot and living outside of the US for most of each year.
 I was attracted to this medium as a way to create from anywhere and offer commissions to people anywhere in the world.

 Quite a few people have had questions about how I work and whether my paintings are actually paintings or just manipulated photographs.
 Here’s a process video of me working on Kaiya the Malamute’s portrait.
 My approach varies slightly from piece to piece, but generally I work the same way on digital as I do with acrylic paints.
 I start with a blank canvas and use my pen and tablet to draw and paint just as I would on a real canvas.
 I use reference photos like any other artist, but no photographs are included in my paintings and I don’t paint over pictures.